A Virtual Reality Framework for Human-Robot Collaboration in Cloth Folding: Introduction

 In this context, virtual-, augmented-, and mixed-reality (VAM) frameworks can be useful to improve human-robot collaboration, providing a common interface for the human and robot to interact \cite{wozniak2023virtual}.
 Such interfaces allow for more intuitive and natural communication, simplifying for the human to give instructions to the robot and for the robot to communicate its intentions \cite{chandan2021arroch}.
 Different frameworks have been used in robotics research for data collection and for automating and facilitating industrial processes \cite{waymouth2021demonstrating, zubizarreta2019framework}.
 These frameworks have shown to be preferable over traditional 2D screen interfaces, as the latter are often less intuitive and more workload-intensive for human operators \cite{hetrick2020comparing}.
 However, few of the current VR interfaces are tailored to clothing manipulation, which currently still requires a high level of human assistance.

 In this paper, we present a framework for facilitating human-robot collaboration for data collection in cloth folding tasks.
 The concept is visualized in Fig.~\ref{fig:baxter}: the interface leverages the immersive experience provided by VR to intuitively define folding plans.
 The proposed framework uses skeleton representations of garments to allow for automatically replicating folding plans demonstrated by the user on unseen garments of the same class, resulting in increased automation and reduced human intervention.
 We evaluate the framework by defining folding plans on 3 different classes of garments, requesting the robot to replicate the plans on unseen items of the same class.
 We assess the level of automation and efficiency of the system by measuring the amount of intervention needed by the user.
-To further validate the use of skeleton representations in the context of a complete framework for automating tasks with clothing items, we also employ them in a classification task and compare the results with RGB and binary images.
+To further validate the use of skeleton representations for automating folding tasks on novel clothing items, we also employ them in an unsupervised classification task, comparing the results with RGB images.

-In summary, the contributions of our work are: \begin{itemize} \item A virtual reality framework based on skeleton representations that automates cloth folding for different classes of garments. \item A quantitative evaluation of our framework for its efficacy in automating cloth folding. \item A comparison between skeleton representations, RGB and binary images in a garments classification task. \end{itemize}
+In summary, the contributions of our work are: \begin{itemize} \item A virtual reality framework based on skeleton representations that automates cloth folding for different classes of garments. \item A quantitative evaluation of our framework for its efficacy in automating cloth folding. \item A comparison between skeleton representations and RGB images in a garments classification task. \end{itemize}